- Study at Deakin

 The review of relevant literature is nearly always a standard chapter of a thesis or dissertation.
 The review forms an important chapter in a thesis where its purpose is to provide the background to and justification for the research undertaken (Bruce 1994).
 Bruce, who has published widely on the topic of the literature review, has identified six elements of a literature review.
 These elements comprise a list; a search; a survey; a vehicle for learning; a research facilitator; and a report (Bruce 1994).

-As far as the literature review process goes, ultimately the goal for students is to complete their review in the allocated time and to ensure they can maintain currency in their field of study for the duration of their research (Bruce 1990).
+As far as the literature review process goes, the goal for students is to complete their review in the allocated time and to ensure they can maintain currency in their field of study for the duration of their research (Bruce 1990).

 A good literature review requires knowledge of the use of indexes and abstracts, the ability to conduct exhaustive bibliographic searches, ability to organise the collected data meaningfully, describe, critique and relate each source to the subject of the inquiry, and present the organised review logically, and last, but by no means least, to correctly cite all sources mentioned (Afolabi 1992).
-The Library offers a range of training for research students that will assist with the production of literature reviews including sessions on electronic databases, using the bibliographic management software EndNote to download records, Internet searching using Netscape, Library catalogue searching, off-campus student orientation, subject resources, and research skills.
+The Library offers a range of training for research students that will assist with the production of literature reviews including sessions on electronic databases, using the bibliographic management software EndNote to download records, Internet searching using Netscape, Library catalogue searching, cloud (online) student orientation, subject resources, and research skills.
 Please contact your Liaison Librarian for more details.

 EndNote is a reference database that enables you to create your own list of bibliographical references.
 The EndNote software is provided on the Software Essentials CD or via the ITS Software Library and makes it possible to connect to selected library catalogues and online databases and to incorporate references directly into an EndNote database.
 It is also possible to export bibliographic records whilst you are searching the Deakin Library catalogue into EndNote.
 EndNote is a bibliography maker which can locate cited works in its databases and build and format appropriate lists automatically.
 It can be used in conjunction with a word processing package.